AbolfaZlRezaEe/NMock/README.md

 I started this project based on the experiences I gained in previous projects.
 Private and public projects like **[Niky](https://github.com/AbolfaZlRezaEe/NikY)**.
 I learned a lot of helpful tips and tricks that played essential roles in doing this project.

-at the first, I use MVVM and a piece of MVI architecture in this project. so, the application can be summarized in the chart below:
+To implement this project I used MVVM and MVI approach.
+The whole architecture can be summarized into the following image:

 ![architecture picture](https://user-images.githubusercontent.com/73066290/172200195-27916ce9-b467-42d3-b0f4-b650682bd1ea.png)